simpleinjector/Documentation/source/wcfintegration.rst

 .. container:: Note

-    **Warning**: Instead of what the name of the names of the **WcfOperationLifestyle** class and the **RegisterPerWcfOperation** methods seem to imply, components that are registered with this lifestyle might actually outlive a single WCF operation.
+    **Warning**: Instead of what the name of the **WcfOperationLifestyle** class and the **RegisterPerWcfOperation** methods seem to imply, components that are registered with this lifestyle might actually outlive a single WCF operation.
 This behavior depends on how the WCF service class is configured.
 WCF is in control of the lifetime of the service class and contains three lifetime types as defined by the `InstanceContextMode enumeration <https://msdn.microsoft.com/en-us/library/system.servicemodel.instancecontextmode.aspx>`_.
 Components that are registered *PerWcfOperation* live as long as the WCF service class they are injected into.

 For each service class, you should supply a factory attribute in the .SVC file of each service class.
 For instance: